Enforcement at the Airport

-1. What types of law enforcement officers could I encounter at the airport and at the border?
+What types of law enforcement officers could I encounter when entering or leaving the United States?

-Generally, customs officers may stop, detain, and search any person or item at the border, including laptops or cell phones.
+Generally, customs officers may stop people at the border to determine whether they are admissible to the United States, and they may search people’s belongings for contraband.
 This is true even if there is nothing suspicious about you or your luggage.
-Officers, however, may not select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.
+The government believes this authority to search without individualized suspicion extends to searches of electronic devices such as laptops and cell phones, but that is a contested legal issue.
+Officers may not select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.

-3. Can law enforcement officers ask questions about my immigration status?
+Can border officers ask questions about my immigration status?

-Customs officers have the authority to ask your immigration status when you are entering or returning to the United States or leaving the country.
-They have the power to determine whether non-U.S. citizens and lawful permanent residents have the right to enter the country.
-If you are a U.S. citizen and you have presented a valid passport, you do not have to answer officers’ questions, although refusing to answer routine questions about the nature and purpose of your travel could result in delay and/or further inspection.
-If you are a lawful permanent resident, we recommend you answer officers’ questions.
-If you are a non-citizen visa holder, you may be denied entry into the United States if you refuse to answer officers’ questions.
-Officers, however, may not select you for questioning based on your religion, race, national origin, gender, ethnicity, or political beliefs.
-If you are told you cannot enter the country and you fear you might be persecuted or tortured if you are sent back to the country from which you traveled, you may tell the customs officer about your fear and ask for asylum.
+Customs officers have the authority to ask your immigration status in order to determine whether you have the right to enter the country.
+If you are a U.S. citizen, you need only answer questions establishing your identity and citizenship, although refusing to answer routine questions about the nature and purpose of your travel could result in delay and/or further inspection.
+If you are a lawful permanent resident (LPR) who has maintained your status, you only have to answer questions establishing your identity and permanent residency.
+Refusal to answer other questions will likely cause delay, but officials may not deny you entry into the United States for failure to answer other questions.
+If you are a non-citizen visa holder or visitor, you may be denied entry into the United States if you refuse to answer officers’ questions.
+Officers may not select you for questioning based on your religion, race, national origin, gender, ethnicity, or political beliefs.
+If you are told you cannot enter the country and you fear you might be persecuted or tortured if you are sent back to the country from which you traveled, you should tell the customs officer about your fear and ask for asylum.

-4. Do I have to provide my fingerprints?
+Do I have to provide my fingerprints when entering the country?

 All visitors and lawful permanent residents are fingerprinted on entry into the United States from abroad.

-6. Do I have to provide my laptop passwords or unlock my mobile phone for law enforcement officers?
-Can law enforcement officers search my electronic devices or make copies of the files?
+Do I have to provide my laptop passwords or unlock my mobile phone for law enforcement officers at the border?

 Yes.
-Even if the initial screen of your bags reveals nothing suspicious, the screeners have the authority to conduct a further search of you or your bags.
-Screeners may not, however, select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.
+Even if the initial screening of your bags by TSA reveals nothing suspicious, the screeners have the authority to conduct a further search of you or your bags.
+Screeners may not select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.

 You may opt your children out of an airport scan.
 However, there is no exemption for children from the pat-down search.
 Children under 13 years old may leave their shoes, light jackets, and headwear on during screening.

-An airline pilot may refuse to fly a passenger if he or she reasonably believes, based on observation, that the passenger is a threat to flight safety.
+An airline pilot may refuse to fly a passenger if s/he reasonably believes, based on observation, that the passenger is a threat to flight safety.
 A pilot may not, however, question you or refuse to allow you on a flight because of biased stereotypes, including any based on your religion, race, national origin, gender, ethnicity, or political beliefs.